i-am-grub/MultiGP_Toolkit/docs/usage/fpvscores/index.rst

         :alt: UUID Copy
         :align: center

-Your UUID should now be stored within your Clipboard
+Your UUID should now be stored within your clipboard.
+This value can now be pasted from the clipboard as needed.